valeriearena/tomee-spring-hello-world/README.md

-# TomEE with JAX-RS, JAXB, JPA, and JMS.
+# TomEE with Spring, JAX-RS, JPA, and JMS.

 Follow the Setup Steps and Execution Steps below.